Vettel holds off Hamilton to win Australian GP

-Ferrari driver Sebastian Vettel captured his third Australian Grand Prix on Sunday, holding off his hard-charging Mercedes rival Lewis Hamilton in a dramatic start to the new Formula One season.
+On Sunday at the season-opening Australian Grand Prix, his Ferrari team benefitted not only from a smart pit-stop strategy, but also the fortuitous emergence of a safety car midway through the race that helped Vettel take the lead from rival Lewis Hamilton and hold on for victory.

+"We got a bit lucky, but we'll take it," Vettel said.
+"We're not yet there where we want to be. .
+But I think it gives us a good start, a good wind and fresh motivation for the coming weeks."

-It was the 100th podium of Vettel's career and it came in his 200th Formula One race.
+It was the 48th race win of Vettel's career and his 100th podium finish, coming in his 200th F1 race.
 The German becomes the fourth driver to claim 100 podium finishes, joining Hamilton, Michael Schumacher and Alain Prost.

-Vettel finished the race a full 5 seconds ahead of the pole-sitting Hamilton, who had made several late attempts to catch the Ferrari but couldn't manage to pass on the narrow Albert Park circuit and fell just short for the victory.

-Ferrari's Kimi Raikkonen finished third, denying Red Bull's Daniel Ricciardo a chance to become the first Australian driver to stand on the podium at the Australian GP.

 Never miss a local story.

+Vettel finished the race a full five seconds ahead of Hamilton, who started from pole and had made several late attempts to catch the Ferrari but couldn't manage to pass on the narrow Albert Park circuit.

+Ferrari's Kimi Raikkonen finished third, denying Red Bull's Daniel Ricciardo a chance to become the first Australian driver to secure a podium place at the Australian GP.

-McLaren's Fernando Alonso made a strong run to finish in fifth place, holding off a spirited challenge by Red Bull's Max Verstappen, who was sixth.
+A resurgent Fernando Alonso of McLaren made a bold run to finish in fifth place, holding off a spirited challenge by Red Bull's Max Verstappen, who recovered after losing control of his car and doing a 360-degree spin early in the race to take sixth.

 "Why did you not tell me Vettel was in the pits?"
 Hamilton asked.